Library > Customer Lifetime Value (CLV)

 Try to think of it like this: if each of your customers was a character in a movie, CLV would be the box office prediction for that character’s storyline.
 It’s the estimated total of all the ticket sales (or in our case, purchases) from their entire narrative arc.

-Why is Customer Lifetime Value important?
+Why Is Customer Lifetime Value Important?

 Now, why is this such a big deal for B2B marketers?